This post may contain affiliate links, for more information see our disclaimer.

-Bitcoin has utility as a currency as it’s often used to purchase goods and services.
+Bitcoin has utility as a currency, and it’s often used to purchase goods and services.
 The anonymity of bitcoin has made it a popular currency in the black market.

 While it’s easy to find someone who will buy your gold, it is rarely used as a currency during these modern times.

 Gold has been known as a store of value for thousands and thousands of years.
-The value of gold remained high even during government attempts to outlaw it.
+The value of gold remained high even during the government’s attempts to outlaw it.

 Lately, gold purchases from countries and central banks have been on the rise since the recession.

 The true value of bitcoin has not yet been proven.
-It has high demand from both speculators and people who believe it will become a new global currency.
+It has high demand from both speculators and people who believe it will become a new global currency or store of wealth.

 Fans of the cryptocurrency hope for a more stable future to help increase the rate of adoption as a fiat alternative.

-While gold is also volatile it doesn’t nearly experience the same wild swings like its digital cousin.
+While gold is also volatile, it doesn’t nearly experience the same wild swings as its digital cousin.

 However, some argue that advances in quantum computers could lead to vulnerabilities or possible hacks.